Chrismarsh/mesher/docs/source/configuration.rst

     :type: int

-This will override a configuration file ``nworkers`` value for number of CPUs to use.
+Specifies number of CPUs to use for parallel tasks.
+This will override a configuration file ``nworkers`` value.

 Lloyd iterations